MatterCoder/matterflow/CONTRIBUTING.md

 Want to contribute?
 Great!
 First, read this page (including the small print at the end).
-By submitting a pull request, you represent that you have the right to license your contribution to the Connectivity Standards Alliance and the community, and agree by submitting the patch that your contributions are licensed under the [Apache 2.0 license](./LICENSE).
+By submitting a pull request, you represent that you have the right to license your contribution to the open source community, and agree by submitting the patch that your contributions are licensed under the [Apache 2.0 license](./LICENSE).
 Before submitting the pull request, please make sure you have tested your changes and that they follow the project guidelines for contributing code.